-Professor Gregg Semenza (Johns Hopkins University, Baltimore, Maryland) is among the trio of researchers to have won the 2019 Nobel Prize in Physiology or Medicine.
+Professor Gregg Semenza (Johns Hopkins University, Baltimore, Maryland, USA) is among the trio of researchers to have won the 2019 Nobel Prize in Physiology or Medicine.
 Professors William Kaelin, Peter Ratcliffe and Gregg Semenza won the prize for describing how cells sense and respond to changing oxygen levels.

 Gregg was first introduced to the PVRI community during the 12th Annual World Congress on PVD in Miami, 2017, where he gave a talk entitled 'Hypoxia-Inducible Factors in Pulmonary Hypertension'.